magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 ![Form mapping block]({{site.baseurl}}common/images/mtf_tutorial_block_mapping.png)

 Now we can add the `SynonymsForm.php` block class to the `SynonymsNews.xml` page object.
-To identify a form block on the HTML page we use a `id='page:main-container'` css selector.
+To identify a form block on the HTML page we use an `id='page:main-container'` css selector.

 {% highlight xml %}